 Doogie Howser, M.D.
 1989 to 1993 on NBC.
 Neil Patrick Harris is a teenage brilliant doctor who also faces the problems of being a normal teenager with his best friend Delpino (Max Casella).

 Okay, maybe this one is only on this list because we all thought there was something about Doogie that pings...and we were right years later.Plus, just look at the cute teenage puppy love in that pic.
 It was like the gay Wonder Years.

-#87 on The Best '80s TV Showssee more on Doogie Howser, M.D.
+#100 on The Most Important TV Sitcomssee more on Doogie Howser, M.D.